kilgaloon/leprechaun/README.md

 ## Installation

 Go to `leprechaun` directory and run `make install`, you will need sudo privileges for this.
+This will install scheduler, cron, and webhook services.

+To install remote service run `make install-remote-service`

+## Build

+Go to `leprechaun` directory and run `make build`.
+This will build scheduler, cron, and webhook services.

+To build remote service run `make build-remote-service`

 ## Starting/Stopping services